emersion/hydroxide/README.md

 * Standard-compliant (we don't care about Microsoft Outlook)
 * Fully open-source

-Feel free to join the IRC channel: ##emersion on irc.freenode.net.
+Feel free to join the IRC channel: #emersion on Libera Chat.

 ## How does it work?